QUIC10GC-IP Reference Design

 2 Hardware Overview

-The user interface of the QUIC10GC-IP connects to AXIBridge via an AXI4 interface for reading data from the Transmit Buffer and writing data to the Receive Buffer.
-The user logic is responsible for generating the sending data, verifying the receiving data, and other user control operations for the QUIC10GC-IP.
+The user interface of the QUIC10GC-IP connects to DDR memory through an AXI4 interface to read data from the Transmit Buffer and write data to the Receive Buffer.
+In addition, the user logic within UserReg is responsible for controlling and configuring the QUIC10GC-IP core.

 There are four system clocks in this reference design, i.e., CPUClk, QUICClk, MacTxClk and MacRxClk.
 CpuClk is used to interface with CPU through AXI4-Lite bus.
 QUICClk is the clock domain on which the QUIC10GC-IP operates and interfaces with users.
 MacTxClk is the clock domain which is synchronous to Tx EMAC interface.
 MacRxClk is the clock domain which is synchronous to Rx EMAC interface.